WK League: History

+Development and establishment of the league

-In 2006, the Korean Women's Football Federation (KWFF) announced their intention to start a semi-professional women's league the following year with four teams playing 12 to 15 games each across four or five rounds.
+In 2006, the Korea Women's Football Federation (KWFF) announced their intention to start a semi-professional women's league the following year with four teams playing 12 to 15 games each across four or five rounds.
 At the end of 2006 discussions were being held over player eligibility rules, in particular the issue of visas for foreign players.
 In January 2007, the KWFF clarified that the women's league would not be referred to as a professional league, and that official names under consideration included WK League, following the name of the men's K League and adding a "W" to stand for "women's".

 In 2008, the KWFF launched an exhibition league as a pilot for the planned year-round league, with four teams participating in three rounds, to be held alongside pre-existing football tournaments.
 Daekyo Kangaroos won the exhibition league.
 Following the pilot scheme, it was announced that the WK League would be launched in 2009.

 Due to the issue of securing stadiums in major cities, it was deemed too difficult to operate a home-and-away system.
 Instead, cities were selected to host a number of rounds each.
 The first edition of the league was contested by six teams over four rounds and 63 matches, including an all-star game and the championship final.
 Matches were held on Monday nights to avoid clashes with other professional sports.

+Early years of the WK League (2009–2012)

 The first match of the 2009 WK League took place on 20 April 2009 at Wolmyeong Sports Complex in Gunsan between Daekyo Kangaroos and Hyundai Steel, resulting in a 0–0 draw.
 Daekyo finished the regular season in first place and went on to win the championship final against Hyundai Steel to become the inaugural WK League champions.

 In 2010, the South Korean government announced plans to invest in women's football, including the creation of two new clubs to compete in the WK League.
 Jeonbuk KSPO and Chungbuk Sportstoto were both formally launched ahead of the 2011 season, bringing the total number of teams in the league to eight.
 However, the following year the league was reduced to seven teams following the dissolution of Chungnam Ilhwa.
 From 2012 to 2016, the league continued with seven teams, meaning one team would sit out each round.